axoflow/axosyslog-core-docs/content/filterx/_index.md

 Names are case-sensitive, so `"$message"` and `"$MESSAGE"` are not the same.
     {{% /alert %}}

 - Local variables.
 These have a name that doesn't start with a `$` character, for example, `my_local_variable`.
-Local variables are available only in the filterx block they're defined.
+Local variables are available only in the FilterX block they're defined.
 - Pipeline variables.
 These are similar to local variables, but must be declared before first use, for example, `declare my_pipeline_variable=5;`

-    Pipeline variables are available in the current and all subsequent filterx block.
-They're global in the sense that you can access them from multiple filterx blocks, but note that they're still attached to the particular message that is processed, it's value isn't preserved between messages.
+    Pipeline variables are available in the current and all subsequent FilterX block.
+They're global in the sense that you can access them from multiple FilterX blocks, but note that they're still attached to the particular message that is processed, it's value isn't preserved between messages.

-    If you don't need to pass the variable to another filterx block, use local variables, as pipeline variables have a slight performance overhead.
+    If you don't need to pass the variable to another FilterX block, use local variables, as pipeline variables have a slight performance overhead.

 {{% alert title="Note" color="info" %}}
-- If you want to pass data between two filterx blocks of a log statement, use pipeline variables.
+- If you want to pass data between two FilterX blocks of a log statement, use pipeline variables.
 That has better performance than name-value pairs.
 - Local and pipeline variables aren't available in destination templates.
-For details, see [Filterx variables in destinations](#variables-in-destinations).
+For details, see [FilterX variables in destinations](#variables-in-destinations).
 {{% /alert %}}

 ## Variable names

-Filterx variable names have more restrictions than generic name-value pair names.
+FilterX variable names have more restrictions than generic name-value pair names.
 They:

 - can contain alphanumeric characters and the underscore character (`_`), but **cannot** contain hyphens,
 - cannot begin with numbers,